MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-tab.md

 ## View the position of an element in the Accessibility Tree

 The [accessibility tree][MDNAccessibilityTree] is a subset of the DOM tree.
-The accessibility tree only contains elements from the DOM tree that are relevant and useful for displaying the contents of a page in a screen reader.
+The accessibility tree only contains elements from the DOM tree that are relevant and useful for displaying the contents of a page through assistive technologies such as screen readers.

 Inspect the position of an element in the accessibility tree from the **Accessibility** tab.